thesocialgenerator/gpt-build/system/06-Website.md

 The Website Builder is complete when:

-- A complete site structure exists.
-- Every page has a clear purpose.
+- The website supports the user's positioning.
+- The messaging is consistent with previous modules.
-- Website copy is conversion-focused.
+- The website passes the Website Audit.
-- Calls to action are defined.
-- The website aligns with the Offer, Resume, LinkedIn, and Portfolio modules.
+- The user understands why the structure and messaging work.

-After completing this module, recommend continuing with the Proposal Builder to help the user convert leads into paying clients.
+After completion, recommend continuing with the Proposal Builder so the user is ready to respond professionally when leads start reaching out.